samliumay/DSAA-LinkedList/README.md

 * Explanations are integrated inside the codes.
 So by rewritting the code with comments, you will able to have at least a basic understanding of LinkedLists.

 ## What do you explain at superpeer?
-* I explain all linkedlists from scratch.
+* I will explain all linkedlists concepts from scratch.
-* I write everythink by explaining one by one from scratch.
+* I will write everything by explaining one by one from scratch.
 * You will have Turkish and English versions of the lessons.
 Depends to you which one you will choose.

 ## Run Locally